Residential SearchesCON29DW Residential

-An essential part of the conveyancing process, the Law Society’s CON29DW Residential enquiry provides deal-breaking information regarding water and sewerage services for prospective property owners, protecting buyers and their advisers from unnecessary risk.
+An essential part of the conveyancing process, the Law Society’s CON29DW Residential search provides deal-breaking information regarding water and sewerage services for prospective property owners, protecting buyers and their advisers from unnecessary risk.

 Supported by robust and underwritten guarantees, there is always a clear trail of responsibility back to the provider with a final redress available through The Property Ombudsman.

-The CON29DW Residential report contains the following key information regarding issues that could affect future development, value or enjoyment of a property:
+The CON29DW Residential search contains the following key information regarding issues that could affect future development, value or enjoyment of a property:

 - Confirmation (or not) of connection to the public system.